 Captain Ron Remsburg, Program Director, Nautical Science

 Captain Ron Remsburg is the Founder and Senior Officer of the Nautical Science program at USC.
-He has been a licensed Captain for over 30 years, and as a young man assisted in the construction of his vessel, Atlantas.
+He has been a licensed Captain for more than 30 years and, as a young man assisted in the construction of his vessel, Atlantas.
 After delivering Atlantas from Nova Scotia to Los Angeles, he earned his Master of Philosophy degree at USC.
 His undergraduate degree from the University of Richmond, VA is a double-major in Biology and Philosophy.
 Although he enjoys a fresh breeze, billowing sails and a dash of salt spray, he equally enjoys the challenge and adventure of ideas by teaching philosophy.